Drayux/Catalyst/Install/04-environment.md

 I'm split between a two differing organization options.
 I consider Catalyst to be a project, so it should be placed into my projects directory, except that if I want to symlink my dotfiles, I want a location that feels intentionally more "static" like `/usr/src/catalyst`.
 This leaves me with the options:
 - Move the repo to `/home/Projects/` now that my user directory exists (probably easier to clone again since we need to change ownership, as well as the remotes to their SSH counterparts)
 - Keep the repo in `/usr/src/`, change ownership and remotes, and then symlink select dotfiles (with `ln -s <path/to/target> <link>`)

+The source code for the explicit list of terminal executables can be found [here](https://gitlab.gnome.org/GNOME/glib/-/blob/main/gio/gdesktopappinfo.c#L2694).

 ## AUR Helper ([`yay`](https://github.com/Jguer/yay))
 _All yay operations should be ran at user level._